 How to Sign Documents on iPhone & iPad from eMail Quickly

-Have you ever had a contract, agreement, or service form emailed to your iPhone or iPad that you need to sign quickly?
+Have you ever had a contract, agreement, document, or service form emailed to your iPhone or iPad that you need to sign quickly?
 Perfect, because now you can digitally sign and return a document directly from the Mail app of iOS.
 The Mail signature feature lets you quickly sign a document attached to an email and send it back on it’s way without ever having to leave the mail app, the entire signing and returning process is very fast and easy thanks to the Markup feature set.

 Assuming you have an attachment document to sign in an email on the iOS device, here’s what you do to digitally sign the document and send it out quickly: